 Iron is important for people with ADHD as it plays an important role in neurotransmitter production.
 Lower iron levels (serum ferritin) are often seen in children with ADHD (26).

-Heme iron foods are the best absorbed iron and include meats, poultry, and fish.
+Heme iron foods such as meats, poultry, and fish are good sources of iron.
 Non-heme sources are fortified foods, vegetables, and legumes.
 Absorption of iron increases when taken with other foods high in vitamin C.

 Also, limit dairy products when eating foods high in iron as calcium can affect iron absorption.
 It is best to get iron from food sources when possible.